Wondering where to catch a good Fourth of July celebration around the metro?

 Information can be found via the Delano Fourth of July website.

 The annual Coon Rapids Fireworks Show will take place at 10 p.m. at near Anoka-Ramsey Community College.
-The weekend also features a carnival, craft show, live music and a parade.
+The holiday week also features a carnival, craft show, live music and a parade.
 Check out the City of Coon Rapids’ website for more.

-This year’s show will be fireworks ONLY, without a carnival or concert.
+This year’s show will be Saturday, July 7 as part of a downtown festival, with activities for all ages and a concert.
 The event, best viewed annually now at the Elk River Lions Park (1104 Lions Park Drive) starts at 10 p.m.
 Fireworks are launched from the Elks’ football field.